A to Z of services A B C D E F G H I J K L M N O P R S T U V W Y Z

 Introduction

 This page contains the key documents which set out the Council's approach to promoting Equality and Diversity in the Tameside.
-The overarching aim of the Community Strategy Link to External Website for the borough is to reduce inequality.
 In everything we do we are trying to narrow the gap between the experiences of different groups within the community, so that everyone can benefit from our services to the same degree, and achieve the best outcomes.

-This page, together with the links below provide an introduction to equality and diversity in general, our Corporate Equality Scheme 2011-15, the Equality Act 2010, and details of further information, support, and advice that is available to you though both the Council and other sources.
+This page, together with the links below provide an introduction to equality and diversity in general, our Equality Strategy 2023-27, the Equality Act 2010, and details of further information, support, and advice that is available to you though both the Council and other sources.

 Equality Act 2010